Chapter 2 Basics of ggplot2 and Correlation Plot

 - Shapes without their borders (15-20) are filled with

-. - Shapes with the border (21-24) are filled with
+color. - Shapes with the border (21-24) are filled with

-. - So let’s change
+filland its border colored withcolor. - So let’s change

-color = Class
+color = Classtofill = Class.

 ggplot(data = mpg) +